datopian/flowershow/README.md

 Flowershow is an open-source tool for easily converting your markdown files into an elegant website.
 It's built on a standard, modern web stack – React, Next.js, and Tailwind and shipped with a basic default theme to get you started with just a few clicks.

 - **Crafted for Obsidian**, Flowershow works with your Obsidian vault out of the box.
-No need to modify the syntax or change the file layout[^1].
+No need to modify the syntax or change the file layout.
+If you're not an Obisidan fan, Flowershow can be used with any CommonMark or GFM files.
 - **Elegant and functional** default theme with basic front page and navbar.
 - **Easy to tweak and extend** with custom page layouts and custom React components, that can be used within your markdown.
 - **Backed by a team of data geeks**, who love Markdown, and are passionate about sharing knowledge and ideas with others.

 [👉 See Flowershow in action!](https://flowershow.app/)

-[^1]: If you're not an Obisidan fan, Flowershow can be used with any CommonMark or GFM files.

 ![obsidian-vs-flowershow](https://github.com/flowershow/flowershow/blob/50-update-readme/site/content/assets/images/obsidian_vs_flowershow.png?raw=true)